xpf/Multi-Level-MMD-Regularization/README.md

 ## Note

-We trained the backdoor models without hooks in our paper, and recently found that the models trained without hooks performed better than the models trained with hooks.
+We trained the backdoor models without using hooks in our paper, and recently found that the models trained without hooks performed better than the models trained with hooks.
 We also do not know the reason behind this.
 Therefore, to achieve similar results as in the published paper, we recommend not using hooks, even though it makes the code unsightly.